 Unlike Reid et al. (2016), Bosse et al. (2017) used morphological differences to drive their inferences behind the wing patterns of three Heliconus butterfly species and additional subspecies, which made their identification of gene cortex within the locus Yb more convincing.
 Here, there was a clear speciation event across the different butterfly species, though we are not given the ecological context behind why the wing-color patterns are so different.
 They also attempt to discover the mechanism behind mimicry, which is another well-known ecological concept that is more challenging to disentangle genetically.
 Because cortex was shown to be differentially expressed in multiple samples of closely-related and distinct subspecies and species of varying morphological difference (from slight differences in yellow bands to completely different speckled patterns) and previous literature suggested that cortex was part of a lineage of cell-cycle regulators, they had strong support for their identification of cortex as a major gene contributing to wing pigmentation and pattern across Lepidoptera.
 In addition, they were able to hybridize cortex in the final instar larval hindwing of two Heliconus species with very distinct morphologies, only to find that wing development started to resemble that which corresponds strongly with cortex expression.
-They concluded that cortex might be expressed in varying amounts at varying time points in development in order for such distinct wing patterns to emerge.
-Their advantage, despite not incorporating ecological data, was the vast amount of genomic, morphological, and transcriptomic information available to them from other insects, collections, and previous publications.
+They concluded that cortex is expressed in varying amounts at varying time points in development in order for such distinct wing patterns to emerge.

 Finally, and briefly, Nadeau et al. (2016) used fine-scale ecological data and data across longer time scales (due to the large collection of museum samples of great tits) to examine the adaptive genetic basis behind bill lengths.
 Because two populations (from Ireland) were geographically segregated across a body of water from the other population in the UK, they were able to utilize a synthetic environmental gradient using the first principal component of their PCA and test that against the bill lengths observed in these areas.
 They also conducted tests on supplemental feeding by humans and feeding propensity as well as utilized fledgling and fitness data collected from other monitoring studies to correlate with the target gene they identified, COL4A5-C, which is closer in line with traditional ecological studies determining the fitness of particular traits.
 They found that longer beaked individuals, with the COL4A5-C gene, were more likely to use feeders compared to those who were heterozygous for that gene, or homozygous for its corollary gene 4A.
 Nadeau et al. (2016) was not only able to rigorously test for the genotype-phenotype relationship of this model bird species, but also provide the critical ecological context for why it’s important and makes a more convincing argument overall for its adaptive nature.
+You need to contrast the papers right from the beginning avoid summarizing each of them individualy.